 Structured data is formatted in a certain way and follows specific guidelines.
 Structured data also adheres to predefined rules for formatting and labeling information.
 Usually, we store structured data in the relational database (RDBMS) table columns with a fixed structure.
 The following is an example of structured data.

-You define a customer table with fields like First Name, Last Name, phone numbers, social security numbers.
+You define a customer table with fields like First Name, Last Name, phone numbers, and social security numbers.
 The columns have predefined data types and their length.
 We cannot store a string in the numeric column.
 Once you define a table schema, you cannot change it while inserting or updating the data.
 You need to modify the table schema in case of any additional column or data type modification.
 If you require additional fields or information, modify the schema and work on the modified data structure.

 CHARACTERISTICS OF STRUCTURED DATA

 - The structured data conforms to a data model with a predefined structure.